fs-webdev/fs-person/README.md

 ### Person Object

 All properties are optional.
-Any properties not passed in will not be displayed.
+Properties not passed in will not be displayed.

 * `name` - Full name of the person.
 Defaults to `[Unknown Name]`.
 * `givenName` - Given name of the person.
 Defaults to `[Unknown Name]`.